The 20 Best Pyridoxine Deficiency Doctors in Japan

 JP

-Katsumi Shibata practices in Japan.
+Katsumi Shibata practices practicing medicine in Japan.
 Mr. Shibata is rated as an Advanced expert by MediFind in the treatment of Pyridoxine Deficiency.
-His top areas of expertise are Pyridoxine Deficiency, Malnutrition, Folate Deficiency, and Muscle Atrophy.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Pyridoxine Deficiency, Malnutrition, Folate Deficiency, and Muscle Atrophy.

 Advanced in Pyridoxine Deficiency